shimaore/ccnq3/applications/dns/README.md

-CCNQ3 integrated, dynamique DNS server
+CCNQ3 integrated, database-driven DNS server

+Install on: a server running the `ccnq3-dns` package.